M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Additional simulation and dataset details

-\paragraph{Housing Price Experiment:} The dataset used consisted of economic and environmental variables from $\nSuper=46{,}418$ distinct $\sim 1 \text{km} \times 1 \text{km}$ grid cells and was taken from \cite{MOSAIKSPaper,MOSAIKSSourceCode}.
-It included grid cell-level averages of housing price, income, nightlight intensity, and road length as well as estimates for nightlights and road length based on daytime satellite imagery.
-For stratified adaptive sampling, $\xProxySpace$ was partitioned into 15 strata defined by the Cartesian product of housing price quintiles and predicted nightlight terciles computed from the superpopulation.
+\paragraph{Housing price experiment:} We used a dataset of economic and environmental variables from $\nSuper=46{,}418$ distinct $\sim 1 \text{km} \times 1 \text{km}$ grid cells that was taken from \cite{MOSAIKSPaper,MOSAIKSSourceCode} and has previously been used to study the Predict-Then-Debias method \citep{KerriRSEPaper,PTDBootstrapPaper}.
+The dataset included grid cell-level averages of housing price, income, nightlight intensity, and road length as well as estimates for nightlights and road length based on daytime satellite imagery.
+For stratified adaptive sampling, $\xProxySpace$ was partitioned into 15 strata defined by the Cartesian product of housing price terciles and predicted nightlight quintiles computed from the superpopulation.

-\paragraph{AlphaFold Experiment:} The dataset used consisted of $\nSuper=10{,}802$ samples that originated from \cite{bludau2022structural} and was downloaded from Zenodo \citep{PPIZenodo}.
+\paragraph{AlphaFold experiment:} The dataset used consisted of $\nSuper=10{,}802$ samples that originated from \cite{bludau2022structural} and was downloaded from Zenodo \citep{PPIZenodo}.
 Each sample had indicators $Z_{\text{Acet}},Z_{\text{Ubiq}} \in \{0,1\}$ of whether there was acetylation and ubiquitination, and an indicator $Y_{\text{IDR}} \in \{0,1\}$ of whether the protein region was an internally disordered region (IDR) coupled with a prediction of $Y_{\text{IDR}}$ based on AlphaFold \citep{AlphaFoldPaper}.
-We test the method on an estimation task considered in \cite{PTDBootstrapPaper} where the estimand of interest is the population-level interaction term in the logistic regression of $Y_{\text{IDR}}$ on $(Z_{\text{Acet}},Z_{\text{Ubiq}},Z_{\text{Acet}} \times Z_{\text{Ubiq}})$. stratified adaptive sampling, $\xProxySpace$ was partitioned into four strata according to the four possible combinations of $Z_{\text{Acet}}$ and $Z_{\text{Ubiq}}$.
+We test the method on an estimation task considered in \cite{PTDBootstrapPaper} where the estimand of interest is the population-level interaction term in the logistic regression of $Y_{\text{IDR}}$ on $(Z_{\text{Acet}},Z_{\text{Ubiq}},Z_{\text{Acet}} \times Z_{\text{Ubiq}})$.
+In Phase I, $Y_{\text{IDR}}$ was not observed, but $Z_{\text{Acet}}$, $Z_{\text{Ubiq}}$ and predictions of $Y_{\text{IDR}}$ based on AlphaFold were assumed to be collected in Phase I. For stratified adaptive sampling, $\xProxySpace$ was partitioned into four strata according to the four possible combinations of $Z_{\text{Acet}}$ and $Z_{\text{Ubiq}}$.
 We did not consider k-Nearest-Neighbor approaches for estimating the approximate greedy optimal given that in this case $\xProxySpace=\{0,1\}^3$ was the corners of the unit cube, so stratification could be done without loss of information while nearest-neighbor approaches would face many instances of arbitrary tie-breaking.